"Guess what? I got a fever! And the only prescription is MORE COWBELL!"

-Saturday Night Live is a sketch comedy show that, despite its near-constant changing of cast members and writers and occasional dips in quality, has remained on NBC for well past 30 years (as of this writing, the show is on its 39th season).
+Saturday Night Live is a sketch comedy show that, despite its near-constant changing of cast members and writers and occasional dips in quality, has remained on NBC for almost 40 years (as of this writing, the show just completed its 39th season).
 And it stayed around because of its ability to turn out funny sketches and moments (some funnier than others).

 Lorne Michaels trying to bribe The Beatles to come on the show...with $3,000.
 "You can split up the money however you want.
 If you want to give Ringo less, that's fine."